On a sharper bound on the stability of non-autonomous Schr\"odinger equations and applications to quantum control: Mathematical Preliminaries

 For quantum control purposes, one often needs an even weaker notion of solution that takes into account propagators solving Eq.~\eqref{eq:schro_weak} for all but finitely many values of $t$, that is, admitting finitely many time singularities, see e.g.~\cite{BoscainCaponigroChambrionEtAl2012,boussaid2013weakly,ChambrionMasonSigalottiEtAl2009}.
-This leads us to the following definition: \begin{definition} Let $I\subset\R$ be a compact interval and $H(t)$, $t\in I$, be a time-dependent Hamiltonian with constant form domain $\H^+$.
-We say that a unitary propagator $U(t,s)$, $t,s\in I$, is a \textit{piecewise weak solution of the Schrödinger equation} if, for all $\Psi_0\in\H^+$, there exist $t_0<t_1<\ldots<t_d\in I$ and a family of weak solutions of the Schrödinger equation $\{U_i(t,s) \mid t,s \in (t_{i-1},t_i)\}_{i=1,\dots,d}$ such that, for $t\in(t_{i-1},t_i)$, $s\in(t_{j-1},t_j)$, $1\leq j<i \leq d$, the unitary propagator $U(t,s)$ can be expressed as
+This leads us to the following definition: \begin{definition} Let $I\subset\R$ be an interval and $H(t)$, $t\in I$, be a time-dependent Hamiltonian with constant form domain $\H^+$.
+We say that a unitary propagator $U(t,s)$, $t,s\in I$, is a \textit{piecewise weak solution of the Schr\"odinger equation for $H(t)$} if, for all $\Psi_0\in\H^+$, there exist $t_0<t_1<\ldots<t_d\in I$ and a family of weak solutions of the Schr\"odinger equation $\{U_i(t,s) \mid t,s \in (t_{i-1},t_i)\}_{i=1,\dots,d}$ such that, for $t\in(t_{i-1},t_i)$, $s\in(t_{j-1},t_j)$, $1\leq j<i \leq d$, the unitary propagator $U(t,s)$ can be expressed as

 \end{definition}

 It is straightforward to prove that strong solutions of the Schrödinger equation are also weak solutions, and that the latter are also piecewise weak solutions.